 From Hand-in-Hand Parenting - “Helping Children Exposed to Shocking Events” by Patty Wipfler

 Sometimes talking is not the only way, or the best way to help ourselves or our children.
 Some people find solace in prayer or meditation.
-Music--listening to it, or better yet, playing music or singing--is a proven way to reduce stress and build connection with your children.
-Laura Jones writes about just such a moment with her six-year-old (some time ago, back in the days of cassette tapes).
-They were driving home from an errand:
+Music--listening to it, or better yet, playing music or singing--can reduce stress and build connection with your children.
+Try turning the volume up on some symphonic music while you sweep the floor or do some other routine chores.
+Recordings can be found on YouTube.
+Some suggestions:

-The natural world offers one of my favorite healing powers--from a garden patch to a national park.
+The natural world offers healing powers--from a garden patch to a national park.
 Spending time outdoors with friends adds another resilience-building factor: community.

 I'm a grandmother now, and I'm still working to build my emotional competence and resilience.
-I'm grateful for the many wonderful resources and for the millions of nurturing people, especially parents, who help to build a healthy world, one moment at a time.
+I'm grateful for the many resources and nurturing people who help us get through difficult times.